machinetranslate/machinetranslate.org/events/wmt08.md

 The results were determined with a [relative ranking](wmt.md#relative-ranking), the `≥ others` (“greater than or equal to others”) score, a [constituent ranking](wmt.md#constituent-ranking), and a [yes or no constituent judgement](wmt.md#yes-or-no-constituent-judgement).

-The `≥ others` score measures how often a system was judged to be better than or equal to any other system.

-The constituent score measures how often a system was judged to be better than or equal to any other system in the constituent-based evaluation.

-The acceptability score measures the per cent of a system translation that was judged to be acceptable.

 #### → English

 | Language pair | System | `≥ others` | Constituent | Acceptability |